To be honest, I could not use the VPN (Virtual Private Network) at full capacity. Out of both curiosity and frustration, I started to learn more.

 Today, after he finished his job at my office, he asked me how humans impress their ladies these days.

 I mentioned that we often write love letters, buy expensive flowers, and Belgian chocolate for our beloved ones.

 He already did the trick with the love letters, and as some beautiful flowers are too heavy for him to carry while he flies, he thought that maybe he should try his luck with some delicious chocolate.
 What could go wrong?
 Bats love apples and bananas, so it’s a sure thing that his beautiful PonyBat will be very impressed.

 So, he left.
-On his way to meet PonyBat, he thought that it would be nice to stop to his grandma’s cave to say “Hi.”
+On his way to meet PonyBat, he thought it would be nice to stop at his grandma’s cave to say “Hi.”

-As any curious grandma, GrandMaBat asks TomBat how are the things going with his relationship.
+As any curious grandma, GrandMaBat asks TomBat how things are going with his relationship.

 When he arrived, he unwrapped the chocolate and gave it to PonyBat.